Luzifer/gobuilder/frontend/help.md

 To configure some aspects of your build you will need to create a `.gobuilder.yml` file in your repository root.
 This file currently has these options:

+- `build_matrix`: A map of `OS/ARCH` combinations to build; if you don't specify the `build_matrix` we will build windows, osx and linux for you (For a list of valid platforms see [configreader](/cmd/configreader/main.go#L15-L25))
+  - `build_tags`: A list of build tags to use while building
+  - `ldflags`: A list of ldflags to use while building (Please note: This feature is experimental and you might get unexpected effects!)
 - `readme_file`: The markdown file to display on the repository page in the web frontend.
 (Defaults to `README.md`)
 - `triggers`: A list of repositories to build after a successful build of your repository.
 This could be used to generate some CLI utilities sitting in subdirs of your repository.
 - `artifacts`: In this option you can list assets to include into the zip file created from the build.
 For example if you have a file called `LICENSE` in the root of your repository and want this to get included into the build result you just add a item with the content `LICENSE` to this array.